learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

 > listed in `package.json` make it possible to run the lab's tests.
 In order to
 > use the packages, we have to install them; `npm install` does that for us.

-If you take a look at `index.js` and `index-test.js`, you should see the same code as in the previous lesson.
-The only difference is that the test code in `index-test.js` is no longer commented out.

-**Important**: You should never need to make changes to test files unless a lab's instructions specifically tell you to do so.

-To run the tests, run `npm test` in the terminal.
-That's it!

 The next step is learning how to read the results that the tests give you.

 ## Reading Results of Tests

-The first time you run `npm test`, you should see something that looks like
+The first time you run `learn test`, you should see something that looks like
 this:

 ```txt